-Browse Exhibits (4 total)
+Browse Exhibits (5 total)

 Oral histories have been a popular way to preserve the lives and testimonies of marginalized subjects who have often been denied access to the historical record.
-This exhibit is a small selection of the CLGA's collection of oral histories and audiovisual materials relating to LGBTQ2+ lives in Canada.
+This exhibit showcases a small selection of oral histories and audiovisual materials relating to LGBTQ2+ lives in Canada from The ArQuives' collection.

-Though small, buttons and pins communicated pivotal concerns of the LGBTQ+ community to the world.
+Though small, buttons and pins communicated pivotal concerns of the LGBTQ2+ community to the world.
 With the earliest item dating to 1977, the buttons in this collection speak to issues in human rights, health, and politics up to the 2010s.

 A collection of materials relating to the histories of LGBTQ+ people, organizations, and issues at Ryerson university, from the early days of gay organizations to the present.
 Featured issues include HIV/AIDS, homophobia on campus, the history of RyePRIDE, and the development of a trans organization.